Sunday, April 28, 2024

 We got the ball back, and Coach called for a right, veer-at 6.
 This was similar to the right, veer-at 7 that I ran against Manti, but this one went to the fullback to the strong side of the field.
 I burst through the line and cut back to the left side of the field and outran everyone for a 67-yard touchdown.

-We must've missed or had a bad snap because we missed the extra point and led 34-6.
+We now led 35-6.
 That long run had brought my total up to 193 yards on 14 carries.
 We got the ball back again a few minutes later.
 Ordinarily, I think my day would have been done, but because I was within 7 yards of 200, Coach said they'd give me one carry to try to break 200.
 He asked what play I wanted to run.
 "Right, veer-at 6," I replied, figuring I might as well go with what had just worked.
 The ball was spotted closer to the right side of the field this time and we were on our own twenty yard line.
 But I again took the handoff, and in a near replica of the previous run, burst through the line, cut back to the opposite side, and outraced everyone eighty yards to the end zone.

 The look probably wasn't great.
 I know the Juab coaching staff wasn't happy that I was still in the game.
 But as Coach Camp said, what were they supposed to do, tell me to fall down once I got my seven yards.
 Needless to say, it hadn't ever occurred to me to do that or to run out of bounds.